dolwinf/Flight11/README.md

 The aim of the project was to use JQUERY to consume different APIs.

-Apart from front-end logic, one of the challenges of the project was understanding how the travel agencies work.
+Apart from front-end logic, one of the challenges of the project was understanding the business, how travel agencies work.

 Two main APIs used in the project are :
 * kiwi.com API